 Explore it on Goodreads or Amazon.

-Other books by this author include Undone, Unknown, Ghost Town, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire
+Other books by this author which I have reviewed include Undone, Unknown, Ghost Town, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire, Ash and Quill

 Tenth in the urban fantasy, young adult series, Morganville Vampires, set in a very restricted small town in Texas.
 For Morganville is a town set up by vampires in a real-life living experiment to see if vampires and humans can coexist.
 Each vampire Protects particular humans which supposedly prevents attacks on them by other vamps.